 Potting soil should never be reused.
 It has been sitting outside all summer collecting weed seeds, insect eggs, fungi and mold spores, all of which can overwhelm and even kill anything planted in it the following year.
 You should discard your used potting soil in the fall.

 There are articles on the internet with instructions on how to sterilize your used potting soil in your oven or your microwave.
 Ignore them.
 Heat may not kill everything and the heat may not be evenly distributed throughout your soil.
 Some gardeners throw their potting soil into their gardens.
-This is also not a good idea.
+This is not a good idea.
 You are adding weed seeds, insects, fungi and mold to your garden which will grow next year in your garden.

 Potting soil is expensive.
 No one likes to just throw it out.
 I add it to my composter.
 A properly constructed compost can reach a temperature of 120⁰F.
 This will be sufficient to kill all of the weed seeds and pathogens in your potting soil because the soil will be heated for months during the winter instead of just an hour or less in your oven or microwave.
 The microbes that break down your compost ingredients will also destroy the fungi and mold spores.
 The added benefit is the resulting nutrient rich, organic compost that can be safely used in your garden as a mulch or fertilizer or even as potting soil in next year’s containers.

 How to Clean and Sterilize Your Containers

 Bleach Your Containers

-After removing the soil from your containers and brushing out any that is stuck to the sides or bottom, you should sterilize your pots to kill any bacteria or mold that may be clinging to the sides.
+After removing the soil from your containers and brushing out any soil that is stuck to the sides or bottom, you should sterilize your pots to kill any bacteria or mold that may be clinging to the sides.
 Use a solution of 1 part household bleach to 9 parts water.
 Mix your solution in a sink or bucket that is large enough to hold the pot that you are sterilizing.
 You want to completely immerse the container in the solution for a minimum of 10 minutes.
 Then rinse thoroughly.